Joint extremes of inversions and descents of random permutations: The bivariate Extreme Value Limit Theorem

 In what follows, we use the Gaussian approximation of Proposition~\ref{thm3.1} to prove that the vector of componentwise maxima of i.i.d.\ copies of $(X_\inv, X_\des)^\top$ is attracted to the bivariate Gumbel distribution with independent margins.
-First, we briefly recapitulate the procedure used in \cite{dorr2022extreme} for the univariate case.
-Let $(\kn)_{n \in \N}$ be a divergent sequence of positive integers.
-It is well known (see, e.g., \cite[Theorem~1.5.3]{leadbetter2012extremes}) that the maximum of $k_n$ i.i.d.\ standard normal variables $(N_i)_{i=1,\ldots,k_n}$ is attracted toward the standard Gumbel distribution $\Lambda(x) = \exp(-\exp(-x))$ by virtue of
+Let $N = (N^{(1)}, N^{(2)})$ be a bivariate normal distribution with $N^{(1)}, N^{(2)} \sim \NN(0,1)$ and $\rho(N^{(1)}, N^{(2)}) < 1$, and let $(\kn)_{n \in \N}$ be a divergent sequence of positive integers.
+It is known by \cite[Theorem 3]{sibuya1960bivariate} that the maximum of $k_n$ i.i.d.\ samples $(N_i)_{i=1,\ldots,k_n}$ is attracted toward the bivariate standard Gumbel distribution with independent margins by virtue of